gpoore/minted/python/RESTRICTED_SHELL_ESCAPE.md

 [`open()`](https://docs.python.org/3/library/functions.html#open) function,
 the [`io`](https://docs.python.org/3/library/io.html) module, and the [`pathlib`](https://docs.python.org/3/library/pathlib.html) module.
-The `latexminted` library restricts access to the filesystem as follows.
+The `latexminted` library restricts access to the file system as follows.

-1. All security-related functionality, including filesystem access, is provided through the `restricted` subpackage.
+1. All security-related functionality, including file system access, is provided through the `restricted` subpackage.
 This makes it easier to see whether commits modify any code with security implications.

 2. Within the `restricted` subpackage, there is a `RestrictedPath` class that is a subclass of `pathlib.Path`.
 All file path objects that are created in response to user data from LaTeX are instances of `RestrictedPath`.
-    Filesystem operations are initiated using instances of `RestrictedPath`, including creating directories and reading and writing files.
+    File system operations are initiated using instances of `RestrictedPath`, including creating directories and reading and writing files.

-    Before an instance of `RestrictedPath` can access the filesystem, it is resolved
+    Before an instance of `RestrictedPath` can access the file system, it is resolved
     ([`.resolve()`](https://docs.python.org/3/library/pathlib.html#pathlib.Path.resolve))
     to create an absolute path with no symlinks.
-Then this resolved path is checked against the current working directory, `$TEXMFOUT`, and `$TEXMF_OUTPUT_DIRECTORY` to ensure that the location and type of filesystem operation is allowed.
+Then this resolved path is checked against the current working directory, `$TEXMFOUT`, and `$TEXMF_OUTPUT_DIRECTORY` to ensure that the location and type of file system operation is allowed.
 If not, an error is raised.

-    Reading files is currently further restricted to files within the user's home directory.
-This restriction may be relaxed in the future.

     Writing/deleting files is further restricted beyond file location to files with names matching this regular expression: